Is there anything worse in golf than topping a shot?

 - Finally, in order to create that divot, you’ll need to shift your weight forward to your front side throughout the downswing.
 If you can make sure that you take a divot and finish on your front side, you’ll always make solid contact.

-How to Stop Topping the Golf Ball with Fairway Woods
+How to Stop Topping the Ball with Fairway Woods

-Now, all of the information above applies to irons and fairway woods or hybrids.
+Now, all of the information above applies to irons and fairway woods or hybrids as well.
 You may have noticed, though, that hitting fairway woods solidly is significantly harder with the same tips.

-That’s definitely true.
 There are a lot of very good golfers who struggle to hit fairway woods so if you struggle with this topped shot, know that you aren’t alone.

 - Next, and perhaps the reason why the first is true, is that fairway woods require a much shallower angle of approach.
-Meaning, the club head, while still traveling down towards the ball, is not going down along an angle as steep as you would with a normal iron swing.
+Meaning, the clubhead, while still traveling down towards the golf ball, is not going down along an angle as steep as you would with a normal iron swing.

 In this section, I’ll talk about how to stop topping the golf ball with fairway woods.
 In order to make sure you give yourself the best possible chance of not topping your fairway woods, there are a couple things you can do.